RISHABHAGRAWALZRA/NodeJS_API_BackendServer/README.md

 - Validation using Mongoose and no external libraries
 - Use async/await (create middleware to clean up controller methods)
 - Create a database seeder to import and destroy data

+# Please also see README(Specs).md for Sepcification of project